 - Industry associations and periodicals sometimes let you “rent” their lists, or will distribute ads on your behalf in their magazine or online.

-- People can be targeted online based on their interests, employers, positions and “likes”
+- People can be targeted online, using digital marketing tools, based on their interests, employers, positions and “likes”

 - You can even target current customers of a competitor, if you have a better offer.

 - You can target people new to the industry if you know some key characteristics that make them likely to want the solution you provide.

 - A Tip Sheet or Buyer’s Guide, a book or DVD offered for free or for at a very small cost are a way to begin a relationship at a low cost and a low risk to both sides.

 - A small sample product, or a short-term agreement are all great offers for a first-time prospect.